weaviate/weaviate-io/developers/weaviate/model-providers/index.md

 When a model provider integration for embeddings is enabled, Weaviate automatically generates embeddings for objects that are added to the database.

-This is done by the source data to the integration, which then returns the embeddings to Weaviate.
+This is done by providing the source data to the integration provider, which then returns the embeddings to Weaviate.
 The embeddings are then stored in the Weaviate database.

 Weaviate generates embeddings for objects as follows:

-- Vectorize properties with `text` or `text[]` data types
+- Selects properties with `text` or `text[]` data types unless they are configured to be skipped
 - Sorts properties in alphabetical (a-z) order before concatenating values
-- Prepends the collection name
+- Prepends the collection name if configured

 :::note Case sensitivity
 For Weaviate versions before `v1.27`, the string created above is lowercased before being sent to the model provider.
 Starting in `v1.27`, the string is sent as is.

 If you prefer the text to be lowercased, you can do so by setting the `LOWERCASE_VECTORIZATION_INPUT` environment variable.
+The text is always lowercased for the `text2vec-contextionary` integration.
 :::

 ## Further resources